fangyiwen/YiwenFang-Book/README.md

 # Chapter notes

+## Chapter 10

+* Create controlled components by displaying the currently active filter. `URLSearchParams` is used to extract the current value during `render()`.

+---

 ## Chapter 9

 * Create simple routing by implementing React Router.
 The page is split into two sections, a navigation bar and a contents section.
 Note: 1) `<Switch>` means only the first match's component is rendered; 2) The match is a prefix match; 3) `exact` is added as exact match.